The Overview of this trip will tell you the following information.

 3. How about the food?
 Is there aways western food avaible?

 Because most of times, we need to drive to the field before day break so as to make good use of golden hours for birding in the moring, so breakfast is always easy and in the field.
 We will bring some snacks, coffee, hot water, cakes and fruits.
-So very few times, we will have breakfast in our hotel.
-For the lunch, it is similar, we always have picnic lunch in the field to save time.
-While dinner is always in a good restaurant near our hotel or in our hotel if the hotel also provide good food.
-Sichuan food is one of the four most famous food in China.
-In our past trips, the absolute majority of our clients enjoy the food.
-However once we get out the the main cities like Chengdu, it is very hard to find western food restaraunt.
+However once we get out the the main cities like Shanghai or Fuzhou, it is very hard to find western food restaraunt.
 We can arrange western meals whenever is possible if you want.